Bombshell5/DataStructures/stacks.md

     print(isPalindrome(16461)) #True

   ```
-  The solution for this problem can be found in [here](https://github.com/Bombshell5/DataStructures/blob/main/Stacks02_solution.py)
+  The solution for this problem can be found [here](https://github.com/Bombshell5/DataStructures/blob/main/Stacks02_solution.py)